Druckansicht der Internetadresse:

 1998-2001: Project in Southeastern ZimbabweHide

-Determination of the Grazing Capacity in Southeastern Zimbabwe Using Satellite Images (1998-2001)
+Determination of the Grazing Capacity in Southeastern Zimbabwe Using Satellite Images (1998-2001), partly funded by DFG

 The forests in southern Africa are the largest dry forests worldwide.
 A permanent pressure of utilization by all countries sharing these forests leads to an increasing exploitation and degradation.
 The study area in Zimbabwe is an example representing a variety of land use forms as well as the climatic change within the Miombo forests.
 Livestock pasture is one of the dominant land use forms, carried out intensively especially in the areas of small scale farming.
 It is therefore a major determinant for the forest degradation. …more